The Fall of the House of Usher (1950 film)

-The Fall of the House of Usher is a 1950 British horror film directed by Ivan Barnett and starring Gwendoline Watford, Kaye Tendeter and Irving Steen.
-It is an adaptation of the 1839 short story of the same title by Edgar Allan Poe.
+The Fall of the House of Usher is a 1950 British second feature ('B') horror film directed by Ivan Barnett and starring Gwen Watford in her film debut, Kaye Tendeter and Irving Steen.
+The screenplay was by Dorothy Catt and Kenneth Thompson, adapted from the 1839 short story of the same title by Edgar Allan Poe.

-Synopsis
+Plot

-The film uses a framing device set in a Gentlemen's club where one of the members reads to his friends from a copy of Poe's book.
-A century before, a young man visits a bleak-looking mansion in the English countryside where his friend Lord Roderick Usher lives with his sister Madeline.
-They are both mysteriously ill and he discovers that they are suffering from a curse brought on them by their father which will cause them both to die shortly, leading to the downfall of the ancient family of Usher.
+The film uses a framing device set in a gentlemen's club where one of the members reads to his friends from a copy of Poe's book.

+A century before, a young man visits a bleak-looking mansion in the English countryside where his friend Lord Roderick Usher lives with his sister Lady Madeline.
+They are both mysteriously ill and he discovers that they are suffering from a curse caused by their father which will lead to them both dying shortly, resulting in the downfall and end of the ancient family of Usher.